A graph coloring approach to family-based haplotype reconstruction: Introduction

-In Section ~\ref{sec:applications} we show how ECVC problems provide the framework for a novel family-based method to reconstruct haplotypes of high-quality which, as a consequence of Section~\ref{section:math}, has linear-time complexity in both number of genetic markers and family size, and was designed for genome-wide use in WGS genotype data.
-No limitation is present for a pedigree's inbreeding status, nor a genetic marker's variant type, number of alleles, or minor allele frequency.
+The haplotype reconstruction methods formulated in this work present no limitation on a pedigree's inbreeding status, nor a genetic marker's variant type (SNP, insertion, deletion, copy number variation, et cetera), number of alleles, or allele frequencies (including no assumption of Hardy-Weinberg equilibrium).
 It allows for missing genotypes and is able to impute subjects' missing haplotypes and genotypes.
 It is not only robust to genotype errors, but it even detects and flags previously undetectable genotyping errors.
-This method also provides a way to localize recombination events with great accuracy, and yields no excess recombination results from genotype error, bypassing a major drawback of other existing methods.
+This method also provides a way to localize recombination events with great accuracy, and yields no excess recombination prediction, bypassing a major drawback of existing methods.

-Solving this problem in families and producing haplotypes of high-quality is made possible by haplotype segments being shared amongst family members.
+Our method for solving the haplotype reconstruction problem, as well as some related problems, in families and producing haplotypes of high-quality is made possible by haplotype segments being shared amongst family members.
 ECVC problems were designed to maximally exploit this shared information.

-Our new methods are being used in the LLFS to help discover novel complex causal variants driving variation in complex traits related to diabetes, arterial and cardiovascular health, pulmonary function, and telomere length.
-We expect the use this approach to expand and will be instrumental in resolving variants and haplotypes driving linkage peaks in LLFS, and will greatly enhance the ability for researchers to identify complex genetic structures driving phenotypes in any family-based study with genotype data on sexually reproducing diploid organisms (e.g.~humans).

-The authors have written a software package that implements all of the ideas in this paper called HaploGC - Haplotyping via Graph Colorings in Families.
-In a sister paper to this work we will assess HaploGC's performance against other commonly used family-based haplotype reconstruction methods both on simulated family-based WGS data and on real family-based WGS data from the LLFS, and will discuss strategies for successful usage.
-HaploGC has been implemented on LLFS, and used to construct haplotypes in large multigenerational families (roughly four times larger than the Lander-Green algorithm can handle with current computing power) with runtimes of a few seconds on roughly $100,000$ markers.
-The first listed author will announce our new methods in a talk for the {\it 2021 International Genetic Epidemiology Society} \cite{AEDP}.

-The purpose of this work is not to replace the use of Elston-Stewart and Lander-Green, but rather to build upon their strengths and to use ECVC problems to overcome their limitations, thus enabling researchers to reconstruct high-quality haplotypes across entire chromosomes in large pedigrees from WGS genotype data.
-Using our methods described in Sections ~\ref{sec:rf} and ~\ref{sec:rc} one can construct chromosome-wide haplotypes with high confidence in a way that is robust to genotype error, performs imputation of missing haplotypes and genotypes, yields no excess recombinations, and has linear-time complexity in both family size and number of markers.